tencherry10/til/thoughts/parallel-computing.md

   * Generally if you need to maintain synchronized state then prefer threads.
   * Do you have large dataset?
 Then prefer threads.
   * Do you want easier development / debugging + finer-grain control? prefer processes
-  * Do you want to be able to scale into the cloud? prefer processes
+  * Do you want to be able to scale into multiple machine or the cloud? prefer processes